JustinDFuller/medium-stories/drafts/SOLID-single-responsibility-principle.md

 ### Common-Closure Principle

-The next package principle is the __Common-Closure Principle__.
+The next package principle is the __Common-Closure Principle__ (CCP).
 This principle states that a package should only have one reason to change.
 Code that changes together should stay together.

 Applying this principle to classes, objects, and modules suggests that properties and methods should be grouped based on how and why they change.